 Both laptops and desktop computers come with a hard drive included.
 It’s helpful for consumers to note how much usable space is available on the hard drive.
 Regardless of what drive your system has, you can use the method in the following guide.

-How to Check Laptop Storage?
+How to Check Your Laptop Storage?

 How Much Free Storage Space Is Recommended?

-Microsoft has always advised that you leave at least 100 MB of free space on any drive you have Windows built on to prevent issues.
+Microsoft has always advised that you leave at least 100 MB of free storage on any drive you have Windows built on to prevent issues.
 However, since we’ve seen issues at levels greater than 100 MB, we’ve always suggested a minimum of 10% free room.

-Examine Types of Files Taking Up Space
+Examine Types of Files Taking Up storage

 How to Increase Your Laptop Storage?